Forward to Zion

 equipped for active soulwinning.

-Children's programming will be provided for Cradle Roll,
+Children's programming will be provided for Kindergarten, Primary, and Junior.

-The children's program will be held in the Shepardson College Room,
+The children's program will be held in the Hamilton-Williams Center, in close proximity to the Benes Room, where our main meetings will take place.

-Parents are asked to remain in class with young children aged 0-2.
+Parents are asked to either remain in class with young children aged 0-3, or to keep them with them in the main meeting.

 Parents are asked to keep their children with them for the

-*Note: high school and college students are invited to the
+*Note: Earliteens, high school and college students are invited to the

 Children's Schedule for Sabbath